 The older I get, the more I realize the amazing things my body is capable of.
 We are all built and shaped differently, but once you quit comparing your journey to someone else, it is easier to love yourself.
 I encourage you to find your strengths this year and celebrate them because you are amazing!

 I am still growing & learning in my fitness journey so I decided I am not going to set a resolution this year.
 Instead, I am going to continue to grow and turn my healthy intentions into actions.

 ABOUT THE AUTHOR

-I write blogs about my accomplishments, my failures, my doubts, my goals, and my inspiration.
+“I write blogs about my accomplishments, my failures, my doubts, my goals, and my inspiration.
 But, it’s really not about me.
 It’s about real life and the challenges we each face and continuing to find your strength along the way.
 I want to inspire people, but I also want them to see the real me.
 I am just a normal person trying to do the best I can with what I was given.
 This is my journey and you have yours.
 Nobody is perfect…all the time.
-We all suck at things. -Mary Sheckler
+We all suck at things.” -Mary Sheckler

-We would love to know what you think!
-Leave your love in the comment section below or email us at [email protected]!!
+We would love to hear from you!
+Leave your love in the comment section below or email us at [email protected].